 The words 'evangelize' and 'evangelical' have their root in the Greek word meaning 'good message' or 'good news.'
 Even 'angel' comes from this word.
 In our current context, especially our North American context, 'evangelical' has come to mean something different - a political orientation, a tribe of religionists, or a statement of non-catholic religious identity.
 However, when used properly, the word describes the movement of the Good News about Jesus throughout humanity.
 That is how we use the word.

 We have an evangelical desire to show the world the love that flows from the heart of Christ.
-Therefore, the priests of our Oratory, who are not already pastors of parishes, are directed to offer their priestly, pastoral ministry to parishes whose expression and theological identity are congruent with ours - and are directed to do so at the invitation of local bishops, particularly when requested by independent and Old Catholic communities, the Evangelical Lutheran Church in America, and the Episcopal Church.
+Therefore, the priests of our Oratory, who are not already pastors of parishes, are directed to offer their priestly, pastoral ministry to parishes whose expression and theological identity are congruent with ours - and are directed to do so at the invitation of local bishops, particularly when requested by the bishops and synods of the Evangelical Lutheran Church in America.

 ✢ A love for the Most Blessed Sacrament